emmasteinson/qbb2022-answers/week1-homework/README.md

 aligner tell you wehre alignment is need to look at coordinates in between where there isn't alignment

 less contigs you have more resolution you have

+#fasta are scaffolds
+samtools faidx deals with fasta files summarizes informatin about all of the contigs. spits of re.fa.fai gives files iwht general information about fasta file

+we did denovo assembly with spades. also have ref genome take denovo assembly and compare to reference genome suing MUMER.

+contigs are first step-> scaffolds are contigs put together (qry). #record that i suced scaffolds instread of contigs